Get your brunch game on.

 If you make this for no other reason than to see the magic crust, you will still be pleased with the results.

-I came across the original recipe on Baking Bites years ago and fell in love immediately.
-I typically make one small tweak in using whole-wheat flour instead of all-purpose flour, but it works well either way.
+I came across a similar recipe on Baking Bites years ago and fell in love immediately.
+My version has made a few tweaks from this one.
+I always use whole-wheat flour instead of all-purpose flour, but it works well either way.
 When choosing whole-wheat flour look for one that says “white whole-wheat” – it’s lighter than standard whole-wheat flour and doesn’t affect the texture as much.
-Standard whole-wheat usually is too heavy for baking.
+Standard whole-wheat flour usually is too heavy for baking.

 Typical quiches are buttery and can be a little…shall we say…greasy, but this one is light, fluffy, and provides all the flavor of a traditional quiche without the heaviness.

-I hope you enjoy this quiche!
+I hope you enjoy this spinach feta quiche recipe!
 What are your favorite breakfast and brunch foods?

 - 1 tsp olive oil, or cooking spray